 The North American pulp and paper industry is a $150 billion market in annual sales.
 Internationally, the market is $370 billion.
 The market is highly fragmented on both the buyer and seller sides.

 Prior to the 1970’s the market was relatively stable and most companies enjoyed consistent earnings.
 Since that time the market has become much more competitive due to improvements in technology, increases in machine operating rates and substantial growth of low-cost production in South America and Asia.
-The more challenging marketplace has increased the cyclical nature of pricing and driven down producer profitability.
-The market of the 90’s has put buyers and sellers in a new environment where their traditional methods of earnings and cost management have become woefully inadequate.
+The more challenging marketplace has increased the cyclical nature of pricing and reduced profit margins.
+The market environment has changed in the 90’s to provide a significant challenge to buyers and sellers, particularly those relying on traditional methods and techniques to manage costs and earnings.

 The physical buyer/seller relationship has remained relatively unchanged for decades.
 Producers and consumers typically establish loose commitments to trade product over an extended period of time at spot prices.
-These contracts frequently do not have the legal teeth to prevent either party from prematurely breaking the contract.
+These contracts frequently do not have the legal strength to prevent either party from prematurely breaking the contract.
 Often third-party brokers arrange and manage these relationships in exchange for one to three percent of revenues.

-The complete inability of buyers and sellers to manage their price risk under the traditional market structure drove the development of a financial derivatives market over the last several years.
-Industry participants have been under intense pressure by shareholders and simple economic reason to fix costs/revenues on some portion of their price exposure.
-Enron and other companies with derivative management experience recognized this need and began to market derivative products specifically tailored to manage the risk of pulp and paper buyers and sellers.
+The inability of buyers and sellers to manage their price risk under the traditional market structure drove the development of a financial derivatives market over the last several years.
+Industry participants have been under pressure by shareholders and simple economic reason to fix costs/revenues on some portion of their price exposure.
+Companies with derivative management experience recognized this need and began to market derivative products specifically tailored to manage the risk of pulp and paper buyers and sellers.

 Current Market

-More far-sighted buyers and sellers have recognized the value of using financial derivatives and are now using these products to manage their price risk.
+Far-sighted buyers and sellers have recognized the value of using financial derivatives and are now using these products to manage their price risk.
 Forward price liquidity has developed in packaging materials, newsprint, recovered papers, writing papers and pulp.
 Trades have been executed in North America and Europe based on a number of different currencies for terms as long as ten years.

 Financial swaps are settled against a variety of industry publications.
 The most common indices used have come from RISI, Official Board Markets, Pulp and Paper Week, FOEX, Pulp and Paper International and Official Board Markets.
 Several deals have also been executed using the average of the PULPEX futures settlement prices.
 The estimated market for derivative trades in 1998 was over $6 billion and 10 million metric tons of products traded among over one hundred companies.
 Trading in 1999 should eclipse the prior year by a substantial amount.